openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/blockbridge-eps-driver.rst

 Blockbridge is software that transforms commodity infrastructure into secure multi-tenant storage that operates as a programmable service.
-It provides automatic encryption, secure deletion, :term:`quality of service (QoS)`, replication, and programmable security capabilities on your choice of hardware.
+It provides automatic encryption, secure deletion, quality of service (QoS), replication, and programmable security capabilities on your choice of hardware.
 Blockbridge uses micro-segmentation to provide isolation that allows you to concurrently operate OpenStack, Docker, and bare-metal workflows on shared resources.
 When used with OpenStack, isolated management domains are